pjandir/Springboard-DSTrack/CapstoneProject1/README.md

-First Capstone Project for the course: predicting NFL Draft results.
+~~First Capstone Project for the course: predicting NFL Draft results.~~

+This folder has now been deprecated in favor of a separate repo available [here](https://github.com/pjandir/CapstoneProject1).